-SEO Expert, Jason McDonald: The fourth thing you need to focus on is having a way to add inbound links to your professional voiceover website.
+SEO Expert Jason McDonald: The fourth thing you need to focus on has a way to add inbound links to your professional voiceover website.
 Easy pickings for that are Google Places, your local listing, Bing, being a member of various associations, Chamber of Commerce websites, etc. Make sure you’re getting other websites to link to your site.
 I always recommend people create a habit of asking for inbound links every chance they get.

 Professional Voiceover Talent, Debbie Grattan: Just to clarify… Inbound links are different than reciprocal links.
 Is that right?

-SEO Expert, Jason McDonald: Yes, and that gets a little bit complicated.
+SEO Expert Jason McDonald: Yes, that gets a little bit complicated.
 It’s like a politician getting votes — you definitely want to get other websites to link to your website without always having to do a reciprocal link.
 One of the mistakes many businesses make is they don’t have a systematic always-looking-for-links strategy.
-So they think, oh I need 10,000 links and they just give up because it’s overwhelming.
+So they think, oh, I need 10,000 links, and they just give up because it’s overwhelming.
 If you just have ten links and your competitor has three, then you win.
 It’s always relative.
-You don’t have to run faster than the bear, you just have to run faster than the guy you’re hiking with!
+You don’t have to run faster than the bear, and you just have to run faster than the guy you’re hiking with!

 Professional Voiceover Talent, Debbie Grattan: I get it!

-SEO Expert, Jason McDonald: Finally, we come to number five, where we get into social media.
-At least start to think about doing things with Google+, a little on Twitter and posting to Facebook.
+SEO Expert Jason McDonald: Finally, we reach number five, where we get into social media.
+At least think about doing things with Google+, a little on Twitter, and posting to Facebook.
 Google looks at what’s called your social mentions.
 Is your website being talked about?
-That social part of the search can be very important.
+That social part of the search can be essential.

 Debbie Grattan: What is a good social media strategy for a professional voiceover talent?
 Is this really something we need to focus on?

-I think the first thing to do is identify which platforms make sense for your business.
+The first thing to do is identify which platforms make sense for your business.
 Where can you come into contact with your target customers?
-LinkedIn is a good platform if your have a more serious professional business service to offer.
+LinkedIn is a good platform if you have a more serious professional business service to offer.

-Facebook is sort of weird, because on the one hand, it’s the largest platform, but on the other hand, the mood people are in when they’re on Facebook is more about fun, family and friends.
-So to the extent that you can have a persona for you company on Facebook that’s about those things, it can be a good platform.
-Some businesses are very Facebook friendly.
+Facebook is sort of weird because, on the one hand, it’s the largest platform, but on the other hand, the mood people are in when they’re on Facebook is more about fun, family, and friends.
+So to the extent that you can have a persona for your company on Facebook that’s about those things, it can be a good platform.
+Some businesses are very Facebook-friendly.
 Others are not.
 So, Facebook is a bit of a question mark for this industry.

-You get a feel for a person through video that you cannot get otherwise.
-So I would not only have your completed projects, but also some behind-the-scenes footage of you doing your job.
-It’s very interesting because you get a good sense of the artist and you see them enjoying making their art.
+You get a feel for a person through a video that you cannot get otherwise.
+Not only your completed projects but also some behind-the-scenes footage of you doing your job.
+It’s very interesting because you get a good sense of the artist and see them enjoying making their art.

 Debbie Grattan: That’s a great point.
 That’s something I hadn’t thought of.

-SEO Expert, Jason McDonald: It’s very powerful to have it be not too slick, but have authenticity.
-I think you could have both of those and do very well for a professional voiceover business.
-I think we feel like if we’re going to do video, that we have to be perfect and sometimes there’s a tension between the slickness of the perfection and authenticity.
+SEO Expert Jason McDonald: It’s compelling to have it be not too slick but authentic.
+You could have both of those and do well for a professional voiceover business.
+I think we feel like if we’re going to do video, we have to be perfect, and sometimes there’s a tension between the slickness of the perfection and authenticity.
 Authentic is more important on YouTube than slick.